Ads

 Gas turbine engine fuel systems are very susceptible to the formation of ice in the fuel filters.
 When the fuel in the aircraft fuel tanks cools to 32 °F or below, residual water in the fuel tends to freeze, forming ice crystals.
 When these ice crystals in the fuel become trapped in the filter, they block fuel flow to the engine, which causes a very serious problem.
 To prevent this problem, the fuel is kept at a temperature above freezing.
 Warmer fuel also can improve combustion, so some means of regulating the fuel temperature is needed.

-One method of regulating fuel temperature is to use a fuel heater which operates as a heat exchanger to warm the fuel.
-The heater can use engine bleed air or engine lubricating oil as a source of heat.
-The bleed air type is called an air-to-liquid exchanger and the oil type is known as a liquid-to-liquid heat exchanger.
 The function of a fuel heater is to protect the engine fuel system from ice formation.
 However, should ice form in the filter, the heater can also be used to thaw ice on the fuel screen to allow fuel to flow freely again.
-On most installations, the fuel filter is fitted with a pressure-drop warning switch, which illuminates a warning light on the cockpit instrument panel.
-If ice begins to collect on the filter surface, the pressure across the filter slowly decreases.
-When the pressure reaches a predetermined value, the warning light alerts the flight deck personnel.
+On most installations, the fuel filter is fitted with a pressure-drop warning switch, which illuminates a warning light on the flight deck instrument panel.
+If ice begins to collect on the filter surface, the pressure drop across the filter gradually increases, eventually illuminating the warning light.

-Aircraft gas turbine engine fuel system components
+Aircraft gas turbine engine fuel heater

 Figure 2.
 Fuel heater